“Good leaders evolve, great leaders consciously evolve themselves and their teams toward Personal, Organizational and Social Greatest Good.”

 - yields high return on investment of time, talent and money

-- evolves your vision while developing your capacity to realize that vision
+- evolves your vision while strengthening your capacity to realize that vision

 - keeps you focused